digitalbazaar/jsonld.js/README.md

     https://github.com/json-ld/normalization

 They should be sibling directories of the jsonld.js directory or in a `test-suites` dir.
-To clone shall copies into the `test-suites` dir you can use the following:
+To clone shallow copies into the `test-suites` dir you can use the following:

     npm run fetch-test-suites